 Not all platforms were created equal, some platforms seem to be designed as honey traps where we are tricked to dump our personal data into, but fortunately, most platforms are not like that, most platforms have been designed with honest purposes, platforms like Wikipedia in which content is contributed by self-forming self-managing communities and the content is amazingly detailed, complete, and robust.

-Inspired by the way Wikipedia works, we have established some design principles that we believe will guide us on the development of Nitoku, a platform that should foster freedom and creativity.
+Inspired by the way Wikipedia and other pro-user platforms work, we have established some design principles that we believe will guide us on the development of Nitoku, a platform that should foster freedom and creativity.

 Nitoku design principles:

 We want to get people working together in communities to create and construct things, to achieve this it is critical that they are able to collaborate on small chunks of work, not whole pages but instead collaborate on components.
 At Nitoku, users can include a page by uri reference into one or more other pages, share design styles and use blocks components.
 Blocks allow reuse of software on your own pages without the need to reinvent the wheel every time that we need to create a new web experience.

 At Nitoku you can add your own functionality with blocks, and customize pages using your own style.
 Blocks and styles let you create any type of web page with no constraints.

 For the first few years of the web, people learned to build web pages using the “View Source” feature in their web browser, but the web has evolved and currently web pages are complex, the source code most of the time has been transpiled from the original code that was used to develop the page into something that most of the time can't be understood.
 We believe that we need to get back to something similar to the original view source feature, we want users to be able to understand easily how any web page on the platform has been built.
 This will enable then to learn, grow and build for themselves better web experiences.